-(i) when the relevant conditions stated in the permit are met; or

-(ii) following authorisation by the Competent Authority at the request of the operator; or

-(iii) following an order to this effect by the Competent Authority.

-(b) A landfill or part of it may only be considered as Approval by definitely closed after the competent authority has carried out a Authority for final on-site inspection, has assessed all the reports submitted by the operator and has communicated to the operator its approval for the closure.
-This shall not in any way reduce the responsibility of the operator under the conditions of the permit.

-(c) After a landfill has been definitely closed, the operator shall be responsible for its maintenance, monitoring and control in the after-care phase for as long as may be required by the competent authority, taking into account the time during which the landfill could present hazards.
+- (a) when the relevant conditions stated in the permit are met: or - (b) following authorisation by the competent authority at the request of the operator; or - (c) following an order to this effect by the competent authority. - (2) A landfill or part of it may only be considered as definitely closed after the competent authority has carried out a final on-site inspection, has assessed all the reports submitted by the operator and has communicated to the operator its approval for the closure.
+This shall not in any way reduce the responsibility of the operator under the conditions of the permit. - (3) After a landfill has been definitely closed, the operator shall be responsible for its maintenance, monitoring and control in the after-care phase for as long as may be required by the competent authority, taking into account the time during which the landfill could present hazards.